 - 1. Make sure the robot is turned on and standing by for recording. - 2.
-Lay out a series of code cards in the code card frame(s).
+Lay out a series of code cards and link them together like puzzle pieces.
 A main program can have up to 30 code cards, not including the Start and End code cards.